 Three new foodie blog events were born this month!

 All foodies have been challenged to The Whole Enchilada Throwdown, a once-a-month event where we define what the whole enchilada is and make (you guessed it!) enchiladas.
-There's a mini-cookbook involved with this that we can all sell from our sidebars and earn a nice royalty.
+There could be a mini-cookbook involved with this that I'm cooking up -- more on this later.
 The round-up will be posted on April 18th.
 There's a prize for the first month!
 A copy of my new cookbook!